open/close all folders

 Live Action TV

 - In Palladium's Teenage Mutant Ninja Turtles And Other Strangeness, this was what much of the Earth's future looked like: evacuated by all organic life and used as a killing zone by psychotic AIs hiding in underground bunkers.

 - Warhammer 40,000 has a whole galaxy in constant war.
 Earth itself, on the other hand is relatively safe by Warhammer 40K standards, though back in the Age of Strife, around ten thousand years ago, it was divided into warring techno-barbarian empires that only stopped when the Emperor arrived to conquer it all and stop the fighting.

-- The Command & Conquer Tiberium and Generals franchises.
-The Red Alert series was confined to Europe in the first game but quickly went global in later installments.
+- The Command & Conquer series.
+The Tiberium series and Generals were global from the beginning.
+The Red Alert series was confined to Europe in the first game but quickly went global in its latter two installments.

 - Probably the Seven Hour War from the Half-Life 2 backstory.

 - That was more of a Curb-Stomp Battle.
 A more straightforward example is the uprising in the most recent games.
 It's humanity vs the Combine and it's unlikely the fighting is restricted to Eastern Europe only.

 - The world has descended into something closely resembling this in the beginning of Metal Gear Solid 4.
 It's especially apparent in the fake ads that appear before the opening cutscene.